The Anatomy Lesson of Dr. Nicolaes Tulp: The corpse

 The French art historian Jean-Marie Clarke suggests that the navel of the corpse has the shape of a capital R and connects this observation to the fact that Rembrandt worked intensively on his signatures in 1632, using three types consecutively before settling on the final, first name form in 1633.

-Kindt was discussed in the 1999 novel The Rings of Saturn by W. G. Sebald, and plays a significant role in Laird Hunt's 2006 novel The Exquisite.
-In her 2014 historical fiction novel The Anatomy Lesson, author and journalist Nina Siegal tells the life story of Aris Kindt, based on documents about his criminal history that she discovered in the Amsterdam city archives.

 Medical specialists have commented on the accuracy of muscles and tendons painted by the 26-year-old Rembrandt.
 It is not known where he obtained such knowledge; it is possible that he copied the details from an anatomical textbook.
 However, in 2006 Dutch researchers recreated the scene with a male cadaver, revealing several discrepancies of the exposed left forearm compared to that of a real corpse.

 In a 2007 study, the American artist and anatomist David J. Jackowe and his colleagues demonstrated that the mysterious white cord that courses along the ulnar aspect of the cadaver's carpus and little finger, long thought to be either an ulnar nerve variant or artistic error, is most likely the tendon of a variant forearm muscle, the accessory abductor digiti minimi.

+The figures

+Observing the work of Tulp are other surgeons of the guild: Jacob Janszn de Wit (center, leaning in); Adriaen Corneliszn Slabberaen (second on the left); Hartman Hartmanszn (holding paper); Matthijs Evertszn Calkoen (closest to the dissected arm); Jacob Dielofse Block (center); Jacob Janszn Colevelt (extreme left); and Frans Jacobszn Loenen (top).
+The paper Hartmanszn is holding shows an anatomical illustration of an arm overlapped by a list of the doctors' names.